issa-project/issa-pipeline/pipeline/README.md

 <img src="../doc/pipeline_details.png" width="900" />

-To adapt this pipeline to a different document repository only the metadata step and json-RDF mappings have to be modified.
+To adapt this pipeline to a different document repository only the metadata step and JSON-RDF mappings have to be modified.

 ## Source Code